open-compensation-token-license/license-token-website/wikisrc/open-source-funding-for-new-developers.md

 # Open Source Funding for New Developers: Opportunities and Pathways

-Open source software (OSS) has transformed the tech industry by promoting collaboration, innovation, and community-driven development.
-It provides developers worldwide the chance to work on impactful projects, grow their skills, and connect with vibrant communities.
-For new developers, open source contributions offer a unique learning ground.
+Open source software (OSS) has revolutionized the tech industry by fostering collaboration, innovation, and community-driven development.
+It offers developers worldwide the chance to work on impactful projects, enhance their skills, and engage with vibrant communities.
+For new developers, open source contributions provide a unique learning ground.
 However, the challenge of financial sustainability often hinders their ability to contribute consistently.

 Fortunately, a growing ecosystem of funding mechanisms exists to support developers, especially newcomers, in building and maintaining their contributions.
 Here’s an overview of opportunities and practical steps for accessing funding.